ChristianBirchler/ticket-tagger-analysis/datasets/README.md

 Located in the WEKA_Data_Set directory.
 The data sets have their origin in the data sets that were used for fasttext.
-First the data sets in fasttext format were converted to arff format with our converter script (LINK MULTILABEL CONVERTER).
+First the data sets in fasttext format were converted to arff format with our converter script [LINK MULTILABEL CONVERTER](https://github.com/ChristianBirchler/SME_project/blob/main/code-pipeline/data_acquisition/arffConverter_Multilabel.py).
 Then a StringToWordVector filter (provided from WEKA GUI) was applied.